 The famous Spanish monument was built to celebrate the life and adventures of Christopher Colombus.

-When you visit the castle, you will immerse yourself in history on how a new world – called America – was discovered.
+When you visit the castle, you will immerse yourself in the history of how a new world – called America – was discovered.
 As you go through the different areas of the castle, you will uncover the story behind it.

 When visiting Colomares Castle, you may also want to check out the beautiful streets in the old town and the Stupa of Enlightenment Benalmádena, which has a lookout point with views of the seaside.